TERREMEMBER/znbase/docs/content/v1.3/benchmark/ycsb.md

 cleanup
 ```

-We use YugabyteDB with strongly consistent reads and writes, which corresponds, in Cassandra, to using the `QUORUM` option for both `cassandra.readconsistencylevel` and `cassandra.writeconsistencylevel` (see the command above).
+We use ZNbaseDB with strongly consistent reads and writes, which corresponds, in Cassandra, to using the `QUORUM` option for both `cassandra.readconsistencylevel` and `cassandra.writeconsistencylevel` (see the command above).

 ## Step 6.
 Run and check results